November 18, 2022, Megan Sexton

 July 26, 2022, Allen Wallace

-For the fourth consecutive year, the University of South Carolina is among the top 10 in the country in hospitality and tourism management.
-The ShanghaiRanking’s 2022 Global Ranking of Academic Subjects — Hospitality & Tourism Management places South Carolina No. 1 among Southeastern Conference universities, No. 9 in the U.S. and No. 18 worldwide.
+For the fourth consecutive year, the University of South Carolina is among the top 10 in the country in hospitality and tourism management and No. 18 worldwide, according to the ShanghaiRanking’s 2022 Global Ranking of Academic Subjects.

 June 29, 2022, Alexis Watts